youngboy/engine-docs/source/setup-node.md

 <h2 id="view-metrics-in-engine" title="3.
 View data">3.
 View your data in Engine</h2>

 Once your server is set up, navigate to your newly created Engine service in the [Engine UI](https://engine.apollographql.com).
 It should indicate that you've set everything up successfully.

-Start sending requests to your Node server to start seeing performance metrics!
+Start sending requests to your Node server to see performance metrics!

-<h2 id="single-proxy-with-sidecar" title="Single proxy">Advanced: Single proxying sidecar configuration</h2>
+<h2 id="single-proxy-with-sidecar" title="Single proxy">Single proxying sidecar configuration</h2>

 An alternative to using the middleware to selectively forward requests to Engine and then back to your application is to proxy all traffic via the Engine proxy.

-This is more performant for pure or close to pure GraphQL workloads but will result in the proxy being in the request path even for non-GraphQL requests.
+This is more performant for pure or close to pure GraphQL workloads.
+Note that it will result in the proxy being in the request path even for non-GraphQL requests.

-It also requires the ability to change the listening port of your application so Engine can instead listen on that port.
-You will need to then configure Engine with the new port of your application.
+This requires the ability to change the listening port of your application so Engine can instead listen on that port.
+You'll also need to configure Engine with the new port.

-Whilst this requires a bit more knowledge of TCP ports and how to configure your application server stack it's the preferred configuration for higher performance GraphQL servers.
+While this requires some knowledge of TCP ports and how to configure your application server stack, we recommend this configuration for higher performance GraphQL servers.

-To use this mode of operation first remove the Engine middleware for your server if you added it above.
+To use this mode of operation, first remove the Engine middleware for your server if you added it above.
-Then configure Engine like so:
+Then configure Engine as follows:

 ```js
 engine = new Engine({